 If we don’t do this, the next time our netbooted client refreshes its initramfs, it would generate it without the NBD client (and would naturally fail at the next reboot).

 Now we need to edit the kernel command line to tell it that its root device is an NBD share.
 The kernel command line is one long line of text with space-separated portions.
-We’re going to those space-separated bits into individual lines to make it easier to manipulate, remove the existing root=LABEL=writable portion [6], and insert the following portions instead:
+We’re going to change those space-separated bits into individual lines to make it easier to manipulate, remove the existing root=LABEL=writable portion [6], and insert the following portions instead:

 - ip=dhcp — we need an IP address to find the root device, and that it should obtain it via DHCP